canonical/ubuntu-frame/docs/explanation/the-graphics-core22-snap-interface.md

 The long-term solution is for SnapD (the daemon managing snaps on your system) to have explicit support for this, and other hardware-specific pieces of software (kernel modules, firmware, udev rules etc.).
 While this is being worked on, we've designed a content interface that allows application snaps to use the graphics hardware by providing the userspace drivers and environment in a content snap.

-This interface is an evolution of the [`graphics-core20` interface](/explanation/the-graphics-core20-snap-interface.md) - if your application uses `base: core20`, you'll need to rely on that, or move to the newer base.
+This interface is an evolution of {ref}`the-graphics-core20-snap-interface` - if your application uses `base: core20`, you'll need to rely on that, or move to the newer base.

 ## Consuming the interface